Graduate Thesis Database for the CFRAW Project

 Martin, J. 2010.
 The effects of oil sands process materials (OSPM) on the nucleolar organizer (NOR) of Chironomus spp. larvae (Diptera: Chironomidae): using puff size as a measure of individual and population response to stress.
 M.Sc.
 Thesis, University of Windsor.
 PDF

-Puttaswamy, N. In progress.
-Evaluation of metal releases from oil sands coke: an assessment of ecotoxicological hazard and risk to aquatic organisms.
+Puttaswamy, N. 2011.
+Evaluation of metals release from oil sands coke: an ecotoxicological assessment of risk and hazard to aquatic invertebrates.
 Ph.D.
 Thesis, Univ.
 Saskatchewan, Saskatoon, SK.
+PDF

 Slama, C. 2010.
 Sediment Oxygen Demand of Wetlands in the Oil Sands Region of North-eastern Alberta.
 M.Sc.
-Thesis, University of Windsor.
+Thesis, University of Windsor, Windsor, ON.
+PDF

 Wytrykush, C. In progress.
 Diversity and ecosystem processes and properties in wetland communities: the effects of ecosystem stressors and reclamation challenges.
 Ph.D.
 Thesis.
-University of Windsor, Windsor, Ontario.
+University of Windsor, Windsor, ON.

 overlay home sponsors contact